Posted on

 Specify all the options like URl, the recipients etc and click on “Launch campaign”.
 You can set the date and timing for the phishing campaign.

 In the dashboard you can view result of the campaign.
-You can see how many victims read your email and how many fell to your phishing campaign.
+You can see how many users read your email and how many fell victim to your phishing campaign.

-This is how the spear phishing email I created looks in Email Inbox.
+This is how the spear phishing email I created looks in the Inbox of our target user.

 Here is how the content of the email looks.

-Here is the phishing site the user is redirected to once he clicks on the link.
+Here is the phishing page the user is directed to once he clicks on the link.

 Once the victim fails to notice the signs of a phishing email, he enters his credentials.